scailo/ts-sdk/docs/classes/GenericInventory.md

 • **status**: [`INVENTORY_LIFECYCLE`](../enums/INVENTORY_LIFECYCLE.md) = `INVENTORY_LIFECYCLE.INVENTORY_LIFECYCLE_ANY_UNSPECIFIED`

-The status of this product
+The status of this inventory item

 **`Generated`**